An overview of the CRC Program

 However this definition only tells a part of the story.
 As the Program has grown and matured, further benefits have emerged, including:

 - CRCs assemble multidisciplinary teams from across research providers to address end user driven research.
 They collaborate across all sectors (Industry, Academia, State Government, Consumers and Industry Associations) and create a critical mass in their field.
 No other Australian Government program does that!
+Applicants are encouraged to engage with relevant Growth Centres.
+See the Industry Growth Centres Initiative Background Information for Prospective CRC Program Applicants for more information.

 - CRCs provide companies, including multinationals, with a unique and attractive proposition .deal through one organisation (the CRC) that can assemble the best teams in the Australia to develop the technology that the company needs, managing the process professionally to deliverables and gearing it with funds from the Commonwealth and research providers who are sharing the risks, and the returns.